 An acclaimed innovator with millions of albums sold and single sales of more than 35 million, T.I. has been awarded three Grammy Awards, 11 Billboard Music Awards, three BET Awards, two American Music Awards and more.
-He is a seamless collaborator whose prolific musical pairings with seminal superstars include Drake, Beyonce, Pharrell, Rihanna, Jay-Z, Lil Wayne, Robin Thicke, M.I.A., Lady Gaga and others.
-His politically charged collaboration with Kanye West on "Ye vs. the People" also garnered raves.
-T.I.'s decade-and-a-half stewardship of Grand Hustle Records has produced multiple breakout artists including Iggy Azalea, Travis Scott and others, and his purpose-driven 2016 EP "Us or Else" courageously addresses police brutality and racial inequality in America.>br>
+T.I.'s decade-and-a-half-long stewardship of Grand Hustle Records has produced multiple breakout artists.
+His musical pairings as a seamless collaborator have included superstars like Drake, Beyonce, Pharrell, Rihanna, Jay-Z, Lil Wayne, Robin Thicke, M.I.A., Lady Gaga, Kanye West and others.

-Widely recognized for his influence in the community, T.I. has become an activist and dominant force in social issues such as race relations and civil and human rights.
-In response to mass inequality and the murders of unarmed black citizens, T.I. began his Us or Else movement for which he penned a thought-provoking series of op-eds for The New York Times, Washington Post and Huffington Post and a socially charged album entitled "Us or Else: Letter to the System," which were followed by a provocative short film.
-Using that as a platform, T.I. launched a formal, charitable, social justice and philanthropic arm -- Harris Community Works -- dedicated to driving systemic change in underserved communities.
-His philanthropic work includes relief and support efforts for Puerto Rico, Houston, Colin Kaepernick's Million Dollar Challenge and more.
-T.I. also is a coveted member of Atlanta Mayor Keisha Lance Bottoms's transition team.
-In this role, he supports the mayor and city of Atlanta in policy and advocacy efforts that drive the city forward.
+T.I. has become an activist and dominant force in social issues around race relations and civil and human rights with his Us or Elsemovement.
+This led to his socially charged album entitled "Us or Else: Letter to the System," followed by a provocative short film.
+Following these releases, T.I. launched a formal, charitable, social justice and philanthropic arm -- Harris Community Works -- dedicated to driving systemic change in underserved communities.
+His philanthropic work includes relief and support efforts for mass incarceration, Hurricane Maria disaster relief, Hurricane Harvey disaster relief, Colin Kaepernick's Million Dollar Challenge and more.

-Small in stature, large in talent, Tameka "Tiny" Harris rose to fame in the 90s as a member of the multiplatinum R&B group Xscape alongside Kandi Burruss, Tamika Scott and LaTocha Scott.
-Their first album was a critical and commercial success peaking at number 17 on the U.S. Billboard 200 and number three on the Top R&B Albums chart.
-As a member of Xscape, she received two Soul Train Music Awards for Best New R&B Artist and R&B Album and the A-Town Music Award for Best Group.
-She’s also a Grammy winner for her writing contribution on the TLC hit "No Scrubs.”
-A reality TV staple since 2009, Tiny has been living her personal life in the public eye for almost a decade.
-In 2017, Tameka teamed back up with the members of Xscape for a strong reunion tour that sold out arenas nationwide.
-She’s a businesswoman, wife, mother of seven and sometime “momager” who opened an Atlanta juice bar and embarked on the 25th anniversary reunion tour of So So Def artists with the ladies of Xscape.
+Small in stature but large in talent, Tameka "Tiny" Harris rose to fame in the 90s as a member of the multiplatinum R&B group Xscape alongside Kandi Burruss, Tamika Scott and LaTocha Scott.
+Their first album was a critical and commercial success, peaking at No. 17 on the U.S. Billboard 200 and No. 3 on the Top R&B Albums chart.
+As a member of Xscape, Tiny received two Soul Train Music Awards for Best New R&B Artist and R&B Album and the A-Town Music Award for Best Group.
+Tiny also received a Grammy Award for her writing contribution to the TLC hit "No Scrubs."

-The daughter of Antonia "Toya" Wright and hip hop legend Lil Wayne, Reginae Carter has lived her entire life in the public eye.
-After dropping out of college to pursue her passion for acting, she landed leading roles in Lifetime's "Pride and Prejudice: Atlanta" and on a new BET series.
-Reginae continues to grow and evolve unapologetically and is determined to be recognized not only for her celebrity parents, but for her talents.
+The daughter of Antonia "Toya" Wright and hip-hop legend Lil Wayne, Reginae Carter has lived her life in the public eye.
+After dropping out of college to pursue acting, Reginae landed two leading roles on Lifetime's "Pride and Prejudice: Atlanta" and on a BET series.
+Reginae continues to grow and evolve unapologetically and is determined to be recognized not only for her celebrity parents, but also for her talents.

 LeToya also had recurring roles on "Greenleaf," "Rosewood," "Ballers," "Single Ladies" and "Treme."
 She also executive produced and starred on "Here We Go Again."